stastnypremysl/lsql-csv/README.md

 These chars can be used for fast appending.
 If two atoms are written without space and are separated using the quotes, they will be appended.
 For example `abc"abc"` means: append column abc to the string abc.

 #### Select expression

-#### Arithmetic expression

-#### Select blocks
-These blocks determine output.
 They are similar to bash expressions.
-They are made by statements separated by whitespaces.
-These statements are expanded, evaluated, matched to column name and printed in delimitered format.
+They are made by atom selector expressions separated by whitespaces.
+These expressions are expanded, evaluated and matched to column name, aggregate functions or arithmetic expressions.

-Each statement can consist
+Every atom selector expression can consist
 * Wildcard (Each wildcard will be expanded to multiple statements during processing)
 * Bash brace expansion (e.g. {22..25} -> 22 23 24 25)
-* Aritmetic expression in `$(expr)` format
+* Arithmetic expression in `$(expr)` format
-* Quotes "anything" to prevent wildcards, expansions and matching
+* Quotes \`anything\` to prevent wildcards and expansions
+* Quotes " or ' to insert string
 * Call of aggregate function `AGGREGATE_FUNCTION(next select block)` - there can't be any space after FUNCTION
+* Call of single arg function `ONEARG_FUNCTION(arithmetic expression)` - there can't be any space after FUNCTION
+* Reference to a column name

+Please, keep in mind, that all integers, floats and booleans constants and nonaggregate functions must be put inside arithmetic expression, or they will be matched to a column name or aggregate function.

+#### Arithmetic expression
+The statement uses classical awk logic.
+You can use keywords >, <, <=, >=, ==, ||, &&, +, -, \*, /, div, mod,...
+You must also quote all string, or they can be behaved as numbers, booleans or matched to column names.

+The only significant difference with awk are two args functions, which are called like `5 mod 2`.

+#### Select blocks
+These blocks determine output.
+They accept select expression and are evaluated and printed in delimitered format.

+Every select block must contain at least one reference to column name, or behavior is undefined.

 Examples of select blocks: